-New Hampshire Technical Institute is accredited by the New England Association of Schools and Colleges, Inc., a nongovernmental, nationally recognized accrediting agency.
+New Hampshire Technical Institute is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc., a nongovernmental, nationally recognized accrediting agency.

 Accreditation of an institution by the NEASC, Inc. indicates that it meets or exceeds criteria for the assessment of institutional resources to achieve its stated purpose through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue doing so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.